Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 Update column title: `Last updated`

-List all filter list subsriptions.
+List all filter list subscriptions.
 For each subscription show the following:

  - A *radio slider* that indicates whether or not the filter list subscription is active.
  - `Active`/`Disabled` depending on whether or not the filter list subscription is active.